+A possible formal definition for MCSLs is the class of languages generated by multiple context-free grammars (MCFGs, Seki et al., 1991), or equivalently linear context-free rewrite systems (LCFRSs, Weir, 1992), multi-component tree adjoining grammars (MCTAGs), and quite a few more.
 We will however concentrate on two strict subclasses: tree adjoining languages (TALs, Section 5.1) and well-nested MCSLs (wnMCSLs, Section 5.2); Figure 5.1 illustrates the relationship between these classes.
 As in Section 3.1.1 our main focus will be on the corresponding tree languages, representing linguistic constituency analyses and sentence composition.

-5.1 Tree Adjoining Grammars

-Tree-adjoining grammars are a restricted class of term rewrite systems (we will see later that they are more precisely a subclass of the linear monadic context-free tree grammars).
-They have first been defined by Joshi et al. (1975) and subsequentely extended in various ways; see Joshi and Schabes (1997) for the "standard" definitions.
+5.1 Tree Adjoining Grammars Tree-adjoining grammars are a restricted class of term rewrite systems (we will see later that they are more precisely a subclass of the linear monadic context-free tree grammars).
+They have first been defined by Joshi et al. (1975) and subsequently extended in various ways; see Joshi and Schabes (1997) for the 'standard' definitions.
 Definition 5.1 (Tree Adjoining Grammars).
-A tree adjoining grammar (TAG) is a tuple $\mathcal{G} = \langle N, \Sigma, T{\alpha}, T{\beta}, S \rangle$ where N is a finite nonterminal alphabet, Σ a finite terminal alphabet and $N \cap \Sigma = \emptyset$, T{α} and T{β} two finite sets of finite initial and auxiliary trees, where $T{\alpha} \cup T{\beta}$ is called the set of elementary trees, and S in N a start symbol.
+A tree adjoining grammar (TAG) is a tuple $\mathcal{G} = \langle N, \Sigma, T{\alpha}, T{\beta}, S \rangle$ where N is a finite nonterminal alphabet, $\Sigma$ a finite terminal alphabet with $N \cap \Sigma = \emptyset$ , $T{\alpha}$ and $T{\beta}$ two finite sets of finite initial and auxiliary trees, where $T{\alpha} \cup T{\beta}$ is called the set of elementary trees, and S in N a start symbol.
 Given the nonterminal alphabet N, define